Andalucian Fish Stew

-Living close to the coast in Andalucia we are never short of two things, plenty of freshly caught delicious fish and an abundance of sunshine.
+Living close to the coast in the province of Cadiz in SW Andalucia, we are never short of two things, plenty of freshly caught delicious fish and an abundance of sunshine.
 However, as winter draws in and the days get cooler, the food I cook becomes warmer and richer, and my fish stew is a wonderfully warming dish which can be served for lunch or dinner.

 When I make this dish, I wash it down with a chilled Fino or Amontillado Sherry, or a local un-oaked chardonnay or a young fruity red wine.